rvikr77/Hospital-Database/README.md

   The doctor uses- doc file
 4. If not using localhost for testing/ for more security, make sure to setup config.php with your credentials
 5. Doc.php will routinely update every 60 seconds to update patients
+6. Used composite index for hospital and storage for faster fetch speeds